Contemporary indie-rock with electronic touches and a heap of swagger.

 The 'Cold Sun' album has been in the making for many years, being written in snatched time between full time work as a house and techno DJ and producer.
 It's release is the culmination of an ambition John Graham has had for many years - to create a collection of songs that don't fit neatly into a specific genre, and demonstrate just how versatile his writing can be.

 His new music does a fantastic job of proving that thanks to a brazen and assured indie rock approach that drips with attitude.
 It's a long way from the jungle and house specialist who started out in the 1990s and is well established in that environment.
 Over the years since, John Graham (as Quivver) has picked up myriad honours and career highs.
-The quality of his work can be vouched for by over 45,000 online followers, as well as record deals with Virgin, Warner Brothers &Hooj Choons who he has had record deals with in the past.
+The quality of his work can be vouched for by over 45,000 online followers, as well as Virgin and Warner Brothers who have both come close to signing him in the past.

-Only A Moment: Music by John Graham, Mike Truman & Charlotte Truman.
+Only A Moment: by John Graham, Mike Truman & Charlotte Truman.

-We Come & Go: Music by John Graham & Mike Hiratzka.
+We Come & Go: by John Graham & Mike Hiratzka.

 Additional Production on Before Long & Only A Moment by Hybrid.

-Guitars on We Come & Go, Roll The Dice, All Fall Down, On Mondays by Mike Hiratzka.
+Guitars on We Come & Go, Roll The Dice, All Fall Down, Something New. by Mike Hiratzka.

-Guitars on Shake, Something New & Pretty Dreams : John Graham & Mike Hiratzka.
+Guitars on Shake & Pretty Dreams : John Graham & Mike Hiratzka.

 Guitars on 'Before Long' by Diego Prato.